Finevera/Finevera/README.md

 - 👋 Hi, I’m @Finevera
 - 👀 I’m interested in web designs
 - 🌱 I’m currently learning creation of websites
-- 💞️ I’m looking to collaborate on web sites
+- 💞️ I’m looking to collaborate with people
 - 📫 How to reach me Email Aaerickson3@gmail.com

 <!---